fenago/apache-solr/lab_guides/Lab_7.md

 performance point of view, expand and collapse is a better choice than result grouping.

-We looked at faceting in the previous chapter.
+We looked at faceting in the previous lab.
 Result grouping also looks similar to faceting, but through faceting, Solr returns a separate facet section along with the counts for each value.
 Through result grouping, it actually returns the unique values and their counts (like